hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 * La dame – The lady
 * Le cavalier – The gentleman
 * Les dames – The ladies
-* Les cavaliers – The Gentlemen
+* Les cavaliers – The gentlemen
 * Le grand rond	 – All eight join hands and advance twice
-* Moulinet – Ladies’ hands across and back
+* Moulinet – Ladies' hands across and back
 * Cavalier seul – The gentleman advances alone
-* Chasséez croisséez – Change sides with partners, the ladies passing in front of the gentlemen & back to places.
+* Chassez croissez – Change sides with partners, the ladies passing in front of the gentlemen & back to places.
-* Chassez et déchasséez – Move to right and left
+* Chassez et dechassez – Move to right and left
 * Dos-à-dos – The lady and gentleman advance and pass round each other to places
 * La grande promenade – All promenade quite round to places, leading to the right
 * Le tiroir – Top couple lead between opposite couple, return leading outside
 * Tour de mains – Turn, giving both hands
-* Balancéz aux coins – Set at the corners
+* Balancez aux coins – Set at the corners
-* Traverséz – Cross over
+* Traversez – Cross over
-* Re-traverséz – Re-cross to places
+* Retraversez – Re-cross to places
-* La grande Chaine - All eight chassez quite round, giving alternately right and left hands to partners, beginning with the right.
+* La grande chaine - All eight chassez quite round, giving alternately right and left hands to partners, beginning with the right.
 * La main droite --- The right hand
 * La main gauche - The left hand
 * En avant quatre – The first and opposite couple advance and retire
-* Balancéz quatre en ligne – Set four in a line
+* Balancez quatre en ligne – Set four in a line
-* Balancéz et tour des mains – Set and turn partners
+* Balancez et tour des mains – Set and turn partners
-* Pas d’Allemande – The gentleman turns the lady under his arm
+* Pas d'allemande – The gentleman turns the lady under his arm
 * Le grand quarré – All eight form squares
-* Traverséz deux, en donnant la main droite – The first lady and opposite gentleman cross, giving right hands.
+* Traversez deux, en donnant la main droite – The first lady and opposite gentleman cross, giving right hands.
-* Re-traverséz en donnant la main gauche – Re-cross, giving left hands
+* Retraversez en donnant la main gauche – Re-cross, giving left hands
 * Chaine des dames double – Performed by all the ladies at the same time
 * Chaine anglaise double – All perform the figure at the same time